Wildcat Canyon Regional Park

-Wildcat Canyon Regional Park is a 2789 acre East Bay Regional Parks District park bordering the city of Richmond in Contra Costa County in the San Francisco Bay Area of California.
+Wildcat Canyon Regional Park is a 2789 acre East Bay Regional Park District (EBRPD) park bordering the city of Richmond in Contra Costa County in the San Francisco Bay Area of California.
 It includes a portion of Wildcat Canyon as well as a portion of the adjoining San Pablo Ridge, and is directly connected to the more heavily used Tilden Regional Park.

 History

 The area was inhabited by Native Americans until 1772 when a group of "Catalan volunteers" led by Pedro Fagas and Fray Juan Crespi came across the settlement while searching for trade routes north beyond the Carquinez Strait.
 The Spanish settled the general area and by 1840 had parceled the land for missions and cattle raising coming into conflict with the historical communal practices of the Native Americans.
 Juan Jose and Victor Castro were given rights to all vacant land in the area.
 They kept some valuable lands and gave much of the land over to municipal authorities for water usage.
 In 1935, the East Bay Regional Parks District acquired the land that formed Tilden Park to the South and continued to acquire land to the north of Tilden until in 1976 it had sufficient land to form Wildcat Canyon Regional Park.

 EBRPD announced on February 17, 2014 that it had acquired 362 acres of woodland on the east side of the park, which would be added to the park's existing 2,428 acres.
 The addition will allow easier access for visitors from El Sobrante and Richmond (via a planned trailhead and staging area on San Pablo Dam Road) and connects the park to the Kennedy Grove Regional Recreation Area and San Pablo Reservoir.